UHCHI Welcomes New Exective Director

 over 0

-With a commitment to equity and inclusion, the UNITE HERE Chicago Hospitality Institute (UHCHI) works closely with community partners to recruit individuals from traditionally underserved populations including women, people of color, members of the LGBTQ+ community, immigrants, veterans and justice-involved individuals.
+With a commitment to diversity, equity, and inclusion, the UNITE HERE Chicago Hospitality Institute (UHCHI) works closely with community partners to recruit individuals from traditionally underserved populations, including women, people of color, members of the LGBTQ+ community, immigrants, veterans and justice-involved individuals.

 · 92% of UHCHI Culinary Apprentices are people of color, with 69% identifying as African American and 20% identifying as Hispanic or Latinx.